MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net.md

 To add Application Insights to your ASP.NET website, you need to:

 > [!div class="checklist"]
-> * Install the latest version of [Visual Studio 2019 for Windows](https://www.visualstudio.com/downloads/) with the following workloads:<br>
+> * Install the latest version of [Visual Studio for Windows](https://www.visualstudio.com/downloads/) with the following workloads:
->	&ensp;• ASP.NET and web development<br>
+>     * ASP.NET and web development
->	&ensp;• Azure development
+>     * Azure development
 > * Create a [free Azure account](https://azure.microsoft.com/free/) if you don't already have an Azure subscription.
 > * Create an [Application Insights workspace-based resource](create-workspace-resource.md).

 > [!IMPORTANT]
 > We recommend [connection strings](./connection-strings.md?tabs=net) over instrumentation keys.
 New Azure regions *require* the use of connection strings instead of instrumentation keys.
 >
 > A connection string identifies the resource that you want to associate with your telemetry data.
 It also allows you to modify the endpoints that your resource will use as a destination for your telemetry.
-You'll need to copy the connection string and add it to your application's code or to the “APPLICATIONINSIGHTS_CONNECTION_STRING” environment variable.
+You'll need to copy the connection string and add it to your application's code or to the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable.

 ## Create a basic ASP.NET web app

-1. Open Visual Studio 2019.
+1. Open Visual Studio.
 1. Select **File** > **New** > **Project**.
-1. Select **ASP.NET Web Application(.NET Framework) C#**.
+1. Select **ASP.NET Web Application (.NET Framework) C#**.
 1. Enter a project name, and then select **Create**.
 1. Select **MVC** > **Create**.

-## Add Application Insights automatically
+## Add Application Insights automatically (Visual Studio)

 This section guides you through automatically adding Application Insights to a template-based ASP.NET web app.
 From within your ASP.NET web app project in Visual Studio: